Eric Musselman: College playing career

 Musselman graduated from the University of San Diego, where he played basketball for Jim Brovelli and Hank Egan, both of whom would later work as NBA assistants.
 While Musselman was at USD (1983–87), the Toreros compiled a 77–36 record.
 He was a member of the 1986–87 team that compiled a 24–6 record, the best in school history.
-The Toreros lost to Auburn University in the first round of the NCAA Tournament, 62–61.
+The Toreros lost to Auburn University in the first round of the NCAA tournament, 62–61.
 Among Musselman's teammates at USD were Scott Thompson, a 7-foot center who was drafted in the fourth round by the Washington Bullets in the 1987 NBA draft, and Mike Whitmarsh, who won a silver medal in beach volleyball at the 1996 Summer Olympics in Atlanta.

 Musselman was a fifth-round CBA draft choice of the Albany Patroons in 1987.

 Coaching career

 Early coaching career (1989–1997)

 In the CBA, Musselman posted a 270–122 record (.688), marking the second highest winning percentage in league history behind George Karl, who coached for five seasons in the CBA.

 Musselman began his CBA career in 1988 as the general manager of the Rapid City Thrillers, a franchise his father Bill had coached to three consecutive CBA titles during the 1980s.
 His first week on the job, he hired Flip Saunders as the team's head coach.
 Saunders, who was recruited by Bill Musselman when Bill was the head coach at the University of Minnesota during the early 1970s, would go on to be one of the winningest coaches in CBA history before moving to the NBA as coach of the Minnesota Timberwolves.

 In the 1989–90 season, at age 24, Musselman became the Thrillers head coach.
 The following season, Musselman joined his father Bill's staff on the NBA's Minnesota Timberwolves as assistant coach making him the youngest front-bench assistant coach in NBA history.
 Prior to joining the Thrillers, Musselman worked for the NBA's Los Angeles Clippers as an assistant to General Manager Elgin Baylor and Barry Hecker, the team's director of scouting.

-From 1990–1997, Musselman had 24 players called up to the NBA, the highest number in the league during that span.
+From 1990 to 1997, Musselman had 24 players called up to the NBA, the highest number in the league during that span.
 He holds the distinction of being the only person in CBA history to coach in five league All-Star Games (1990, 1992, 1993, 1994, 1997) and was the first coach in professional basketball history to win 100 games by the age of 28.
 When he was 23, Musselman became the youngest coach in CBA history.

 Musselman also served as head coach of the Florida Sharks of the United States Basketball League (USBL).
 In the summers of 1995 and 1996, he coached the Sharks to a combined 53–3 record (.946, including playoffs) and back-to-back USBL Championships.
+Musselman was selected as USBL Coach of the Year in 1996.
 He holds the highest winning percentage in league history.